robinpaulson/NZ_tides_csv_to_ical/README.md

 To convert files, run:

-python NZ_tides_csv_to_ical.py <tide_csv> <leeway>
+python NZ_tides_csv_to_ical.py "tide_csv" "leeway"

-where <tide_csv> is the appropriate csv file for your location,
+where "tide_csv" is the appropriate csv file for your location,

-and <leeway> is the time between the start of the event and high tide, also the time between high tide and the end of the event
+and "leeway" is the time between the start of the event and high tide, also the time between high tide and the end of the event
-(that is, the length of the event is equal to 2 x <leeway>
+(that is, the length of the event is equal to 2 x <leeway>)

 Licence: GNU GPL v3+